This No Knead Bread recipe is proved overnight, with just 4 ingredients, no shaping and no skill required for a seriously impressive home baked loaf.

 You can also use if for toast the day after that, or freeze it.

-Hope you enjoy this recipe.
-I’d love to know how you got on and what you thought of it if you make this recipe.
-Please rate the recipe using the ⭐️ below!
+Let me know how you got on and what you thought of these recipes.
+Please rate the recipe using the ⭐️ below.

-No Knead Bread - The Easiest Ever Overnight Recipe
+No Knead Bread {Easiest Ever Overnight Recipe}

 Ingredients

-- 750 g Strong White Bread Flour
+- 750 g Strong white bread flour

 - 3 tsp Fine sea salt